mountaindust/Planktos/README.md

 Strickland, C. (2018), *Planktos agent-based modeling framework*. https://github.com/mountaindust/Planktos.
 A suggested BibTeX entry is included in the file Planktos.bib.

+Also, check out the online documentation at https://planktos.readthedocs.io.

 ## Installation & Dependencies
 I'm assuming you're using Anaconda, and if so, I ***strongly*** suggest that you ditch the default package manager conda (which is essentially broken at this point -